yagizkaymak/LendingClub/README.md

 Source: [Lending Club Review](https://www.lendacademy.com/lending-club-review/)

-# Dataset:
+# Dataset
 <a id="dataset"></a>
 The Lending Club Loan dataset ([Lending Club Loan Dataset](https://www.kaggle.com/wendykan/lending-club-loan-data)) has 74 columns.<br>
 These columns are described in the dictionary provided by Kaggle ([Lending Club Loan Dataset Dictionary](https://www.kaggle.com/wendykan/lending-club-loan-data#LCDataDictionary.xlsx)).<br>
 The first 10 rows of the dataset, some basic statistics, such as count, min, max, mean, standard deviation, and quantiles, of the columns with numeric values, and the loan dictionary are shown below for better understanding of each column.

-# Findings from Data Analysis:
+# Findings from Data Analysis
 <a id="data_analysis"></a>
 A data analysis for Lending Club Loans dataset can be found in the __analysis__ folder as a jupyter notebook file.
 The high-level finding of this analysis are provided as follow: